le-water/html-project/_setup.md

 *NOTE: We explain how to get shortened links in the _sl.md

 *NOTE: We explain how to do an email newsletter in the _ien776.md

-5. Go to https://extract.me and extract the hhs77378465.jar file

-6. If the hhs77378465 folder doesn't automatically go into the _httmmep1198 folder then drag it into there

-7. Go to https://extract.me and extract the htmlctc.jar file

-8. Again, if the folder doesn't automatically go into the _httmmep1198 folder then drag it into there